-In Bauchi, entry requirements are set up to attract talented applicants and pay and benefits are appealing.
-There is an established process to screen applicants to pre-service teacher training, and there are requirements to become either a primary or secondary
+In Ekiti, entry requirements are set up to attract talented applicants and pay and benefits are

 4 One issue that is not included in this list because of lack of clear guidance from available evidence on how to tackle it is that of the "flexibility" of the profession.
 Several studies find that some women prefer to teach because they can take leaves of absence to take care of their families without incurring wage penalties when they come back (Flyer & Rosen 1997; Stinebrickner 1999a, 1999b, 2001a, 2001b).
 Yet, it is unclear that education system want to attract these candidates any more than other groups.